SaiGaneshReddy3648/SaiGaneshReddy3648/README.md

 - Instagram:sai_ganesh_reddy_buthukuri_in
 - Twitter :@buthukuri_sai
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ... never tell your growth no one listens your pains
+- ⚡ Fun fact: ... never tell your background struggle growth because no one listens your pains